Syncano/syncano-socket-two-factor-auth/README.md

 ```

 #### disable-two-factor
-This endpoint Disable two-factor authentication on user account
+This endpoint disables two-factor authentication on user account

 *_Parameters_*